Sonu-77/Bird_Strikes_Between_2000-2011/README.md

 # Bird Strikes between 2000-2011

-#### This project aims to generate insight for the online sales and offline sale from all over the country to provide the business oweners the overviews of there business.
-The important part is the owners can analyse the growth or downfall by using the interactive dashboard.
+#### This project presents a detailed analysis of bird strike data from 2000 to 2011, highlighting the intersection between aviation safety and wildlife conservation.
+The aim is to shed light on the patterns of bird strikes, assess their impact on aviation, and discuss sustainable measures to protect wildlife.

 ## Table Of Content
 - [Tools Used](#tools-used-while-performoing-the-analysis)